streamlit/docs/content/streamlit-cloud/get-started/manage-your-app.md

 2. View the "**Workspace**" tab in the Analytics modal
    ![Workspace analytics modal](/images/streamlit-cloud/workspace-analytics-modal.png)

-You’re presented a graph that you can hover over to see the number of users who have viewed at least one app in your workspace that month.
+You’re presented with a graph that you can hover over to see the number of users who have viewed at least one app in your workspace that month.

-This viewers count includes apps that were created by anyone in your workspace.
+This viewers count includes apps that anyone in your workspace created.
 Viewers data on your dashboard starts from April 2022 and onward.

-On the dashboard, solid lines indicate fully-complete months, while dotted lines indicate the current in-progress month.
+Solid lines indicate fully-complete months on the dashboard, while dotted lines indicate the current in-progress month.

-Note: April 2022 data was our first month comprehensively tracking user analytics in Streamlit workspaces, and our tracking is even more refined starting in May 2022 and onward.
+**Note:** April 2022 data was our first month comprehensively tracking user analytics in Streamlit workspaces, and our tracking is even more refined starting in May 2022 and onward.

 ### App viewers